 Slovenia is one of the most photogenic countries in Europe.
 We recently spent a bit of time in Slovenia and were blown away by its natural beauty.
 To help inspire your creativity, we have put together a list of 16 of the best Slovenia photography and Instagram spots.
 With the help of this guide, you can spend less time searching and more time enjoying what this country has to offer.

-Slovenia is a magical country in Eastern Europe.
+Slovenia is one of Europe’s hidden gems.
 And while it may be smaller than most cities, it certainly doesn’t lack in adventure or beauty.
 Boasting a realm of natural beauty, from towering snow-capped mountains and sweeping national parks, to whimsical villages and alpine lakes, it’s easy to see why it’s a favourite among photographers and nature lovers.

 We, for one, fell head over heels in love with Slovenia and you are about to see why.
 In this Slovenia photography guide, we share some of the most awe-inspiring locations throughout the country.
 Even those with very little photography experience can create some mind-blowing and Instagram-worthy photos.